GlazeGlopMike/glazeglopbot/README.md

 # GlazeGlopBot
 GlazeGlopBot is a Discord bot intending to convenience members of a private Discord server for the boys.
 Fundamentally, commands are organized into [discord.py](https://discordpy.readthedocs.io/en/stable/) cogs.
-Currently, guild moderation, random number generator, and weather reporting utilities have been implemented.
+Currently, guild moderation, (pseudo)random number generation, QR code generation, and weather reporting utilities have been implemented.

 ### litwa
 A small suite of "inside joke" commands for the boys.